perma-id/w3id.org/examples/README.md

 A single resource, located by the same URL, can have multiple representations.
 For example, an image can can be represented in both GIF and PNG formats.

-A web server can be configured to return different media type or file format depends on the client's request or capability.
-We call this mechanism a "[content negotiation](https://en.wikipedia.org/wiki/Content_negotiation)".
+A web server can be configured to return a different media type or file format depending on the client's request or capability.
+We call this mechanism "[content negotiation](https://en.wikipedia.org/wiki/Content_negotiation)".

 [/ppop/.htaccess](https://github.com/perma-id/w3id.org/blob/master/ppop/.htaccess) demonstrates the use of `RewriteCond %{HTTP_ACCEPT}` to check which [media types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_Types) the client accepts or expects to be returned by the server.